amitxv/PC-Tuning/docs/physical-setup.md

 - Check Spectre, Meltdown and CPU microcode status after following the steps in the [Spectre, Meltdown and CPU Microcode](/docs/post-install.md#spectre-meltdown-and-cpu-microcode) section on your current operating system.
 If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level

+- Resizable BAR

+    - Requires GPT/UEFI

-- Consider [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable Resizable BAR on systems that do not officially support it
+    - Consider [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems

 - Ensure that the settings you are changing scale positively and make note of them on a piece of paper for future reference/backtracking to resolve potential issues